ivillamadrid/FloodMapping/docs/source/operational_appx.rst

 #.
 Hazard, with two components.

- * Intensity: direct result of simulations that output rasters with Water Depth, Velocities, and Extents.
+ * Intensity.
+Direct result of simulations that output rasters with Water Depth, Velocities, and Extents.

- * Probability of hazard, linked to the Return Period of the forcing boundary: a river discharge for fluvial floods, a rainfall for pluvial floods, or the sea 		level for coastal floods.
+ * Probability of hazard.
+Linked to the Return Period of the forcing boundary: a river discharge for fluvial floods, a rainfall for pluvial floods, or the sea level for coastal floods.

 #.
 Exposure: related to accounting Land Uses, type of buildings and infrastructures, all analysed within a GIS Framework.
 Nowadays a correct and affordable pixel resolution for Risk calculations is as fine as 1-2 meters.

 #.
 Vulnerability: through the damage curve that relates usually Water Depth versus Damage having particular